nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should have proper documentation of user guide and glossary of terms.
+6. Should respond to user commands relatively quickly (not more than 10 seconds).
+7. Should be intuitive and easy to use even for users without any technical background.
+8. Should have backup storage of contacts.
+9. Should have customizable user interface that allows user to change font size and color.
+10. Should be able to sync with phone to import, export and update existing contacts.

 ## Appendix D : Glossary